+Financial Assets

+Cash Fair value through profit or loss ("FVTPL") Receivables Loans and receivable at amortized cost

+Financial Liability

-Financial Assets Cash FVTPL Receivables Loans and receivable at amortized cost Financial Liability Accounts payable and accrued liabilities Other financial liabilities under amortized cost
+Accounts payable and accrued liabilities Other financial liabilities under amortized cost

 Management of Financial Risk

 The Company is exposed in varying degrees to a variety of financial instrument related risks, including credit risk, liquidity risk, and market risk which includes foreign currency risk, interest rate risk and other price risk.
 The types of risk exposure and the way in which such exposure is managed are provided as follows.